Video Review: The BOB Revolution Pro Stroller

 - “Easy to remove wheels, and an easy fold-down release makes this as compact as a traditional stroller,” concludes one satisfied Amazon customer.

-- It’s heavy and a bit unwieldy.
+- The BOB Revolution Pro is heavy and a bit unwieldy.
 GP says, “At around 25 pounds and 25.5-inches wide from wheel to wheel (wider than most other strollers), it took some maneuvering to get it in and out the trunk.”

 - Reviewers also say that the BOB Revolution Pro’s canopy, which doesn’t filter UV and is smaller than on previous models, is a weak spot.
 Notes one REI reviewer: “The only negative change I see in the new version of the BOB Revolution is the canopy room.
 Our tall 2-year-old’s head does hit the bottom of the canopy when not in use.”
 Adds another: “There is not a lot of clearance with the canopy.
 If your little one is long it could get tight.”

 - And finally, it might be nitpicking but according to at least one Amazon reviewer, the BOB Revolution Pro “does not fully collapse if you have the car seat adapter installed.
 I have to remove it before folding up and putting it in the truck of the car.”

 - Wheel Dimensions: Rear 16″ x 1.75″, Front 12.5″ x 1.75″

 - Suspension: Coil spring and elastomer core shock absorbers, with adjustable shock release knobs

 - Brake: Hand-activated rear drum brake; foot parking brake